• Oct 9, 2024

 Exploring the Toyota 3M Model of Waste

 • Type I: Activities that don't provide direct value to customers but are necessary for operations.
-Think about the time spent on audits—could they be streamlined?
+For example, audit processes may represent necessary activities that could potentially be streamlined.

 • Type II: Unnecessary tasks, such as excessive paperwork or redundant meetings, which don’t add value.
-Are you guilty of these time-wasters?
+These activities are common sources of inefficiency in many organizations.

 Overloading employees without proper training or resources can lead to inefficiency and stress.
-Are your teams equipped with the right tools and knowledge to perform their tasks effectively?
+Are your teams equipped with the right tools, training, and resources to perform their tasks effectively?

 Applying the TIMWOODS Framework